When my son was 5, I asked him what he wanted to be for Halloween.

 Sadly, I wouldn’t see that look again for a long time.

 At the same time, he was very bright and years ahead of his classmates in math.

 School became unbearable for him.
 He began chewing through pencil erasers.
-He’d come home after school yelling or crying, feeling frustrated and overwhelmed.
+He’d come home after school, yelling or crying and feeling frustrated and overwhelmed.
 In third grade, when his school evaluated him, my son told the staff he was “stupid.”
 (It didn’t matter to him that the evaluation found he had a very high IQ.)

 My little “king” seemed so far away.